-You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
-This is the time when you should review your health and drug coverage and make a decision about your coverage for the upcoming year.
+You can end your membership in our plan during the Annual Enrollment Period (also known as the Annual Open Enrollment Period).
+During this time, review your health and drug coverage and decide about coverage for the upcoming year.

-- When is the Annual Enrollment Period?
-This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
-You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans:

-- Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - $\circ$ or Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.

-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-• When will your membership end?
-Your membership will end when your new plan's coverage begins on January 1.
+• Your membership will end in our plan when your new plan's coverage begins on January 1.